Sunflowers and Ramsey problems for restricted intersections: Introduction

 \subsection{Forbidding \texorpdfstring{$L$}{L}-cliques in the modular setting}

 For the problem of forbidding $L$-cliques in general, it seems hard to provide a complete characterization similar to \cref{theorem: forbidding sunflowers}.
 An important and well-studied problem for set systems with restricted intersections is when the allowed intersection sizes (i.e., the elements of $L$) correspond to some residues modulo a prime $p$.
-As mentioned before, a celebrated theorem of Frankl and Wilson~\cite{FW81} states that if $p$ is a prime and $L\subseteq \zpz$ with $k\textrm{ mod }p\not \in L$ and $|L|=s\leq k$, then whenever $\FF\subseteq \binom{[n]}{k}$ is such that no pair has intersection size in $L$ mod $p$, then $|\FF|\leq \binom{n}{s}$.
+As mentioned before, a celebrated theorem of Frankl and Wilson~\cite{FW81} states that if $p$ is a prime and $L\subseteq \zpz$ with $k\textrm{ mod }p\not \in L$ and $|L|=s\leq k$, then whenever $\FF\subseteq \binom{[n]}{k}$ is such that every distinct pair has intersection size in $L$ modulo $p$, then $|\FF|\leq \binom{n}{s}$.

 It is therefore natural to study whether our general lower bound $r(k,L,m)=\Omega_k(m^{-k})$ can be similarly improved when $L$ satisfies some modularity conditions.
 In this direction, we obtain the following result.
 With a slight abuse of notation, when $L\subseteq \zpz$ for some prime $p$, we will write $r(k,L,m)$ to mean $r(k,L',m)$ for $L'=\{\ell\in [0,k-1]:\ell\!\!\mod p\in L\}$.